sacrefies/csc643_bigdata/project2/docs/report.md

 ```
 *Figure 3: `get_client()` to create a `Google BigQuery Client` object.*

-A query can be executed in either synchronous or asynchronous way.
+A query can be executed either synchronously or asynchronously.
 Figure 4 shows the method `sync_query` and figure 5 shows the method `async_query`.
 ```python
 def sync_query(self, query, params=()):
     """Perform a query and return the result and the total count of the affected rows.